poezio/poezio/doc/source/misc/separate.rst

 Poezio does not support multi-accounts, and we do not plan to do so in a foreseeable future.
-However, you can run several poezio instances (e.g. with tmux or screen) to have similar functionnality.
+However, you can run several poezio instances (e.g. with tmux or screen) to have similar functionality.

 You can specify a different configuration file than the default with: